50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Try deep red for a fiery, feminine twist

 Brass accents or a gold-framed mirror add a little glamour without going overboard.
 For a playful edge, add some cherry or rust tones for contrast.
-Even a single statement wall in deep red can shift the energy of your whole room.

 If you like this color, have a look at my other post for cherry red bedrooms.